 It’s possible that the gas-like smell that you’re noticing isn’t even coming from your furnace.
 There are several things that could be causing a pungent smell associated with a gas leak.
 If you enjoy grilling and if your propane grill is left near an open window, the smell could definitely mimic the smell of a gas leak.
 Many homeowners who use gas stoves have also mistaken a smell coming from their burners for a gas leak, too.

 Experienced Technicians at Your Service

 Keeping a well-maintained furnace is highly important.
-If you’ve put off scheduling regular furnace service, contact the professionals at A-1 Heating and Air Conditioning.
+If you’ve put off scheduling regular furnace service, contact the professionals at [company_name].
 Dedicated to unbeatable customer service, we regularly assist customers in Meridian, McCall, and the surrounding communities.
 Our friendly and skilled technicians also specialize in performing other services, including heating, cooling, and electrical repairs, installations, and maintenance services.
 We look forward to serving all of your home climate comfort needs.